springmeyer/win-osm-workshop/Tutorial.md

 1. Click "Close" on the "Installation Complete" window.
 1. If you're in the Stack Builder, click "Finish."
 If using the standalone installer, you won't need this step.

+---

+**Troubleshooting**

+If you encounter an error when creating the database involving other connections or users, right click on the other databases in pgAdmin and select disconnect.

+---

 Verify PostgreSQL and PostGIS installation success: